House of Representatives Democratic Primary

 If you mailed your completed absentee ballot, you can track its delivery here.

-Polls are open from 6 am to 7 pm on Special Election Day Tuesday, April 21.
+Polls are open from 6 am to 7 pm on Primary Election Day Tuesday, Aug.
+4.

 Click here to find your polling location.